How to produce delicious, long shelf-life soy milk

 Industrial production of soy milk base

-The first step in the production of soy milk, or for that matter yoghurt, desserts and ice cream from whole soy beans is the production of soy milk base.
-During this process the proteins, soluble carbohydrates and oils are separated from the fibre material, the so-called okara.
+The first step in the production of soy milk, or for that matter yoghurt, desserts and ice cream from whole soybeans is the production of soy milk base.
+During this process, the proteins, soluble carbohydrates and oils are separated from the fibre material, the so-called okara.
 This base is then further formulated and processed into the desired soy product.

 The soy base can be produced in several ways by applying or omitting various processing steps.
 The choice of processing determines the chemical, nutritional as well as sensory properties of the soy base; such as the content of oligosaccharides causing flatulence, trypsin inhibitors influencing protein digestion and off-flavour components.
 A typical soy milk base has 45% protein, 20% oil, 17% carbohydrates and 8% ash calculated on the dry matter.
 Below the steps in soy base production are described: